verrazzano/docs/content/en/docs/observability/monitoring/metrics/configure/thanos/thanos.md

 </div>
 {{< /clipboard >}}

-#### Step 2: Create a secret
+### Step 2: Create a secret

 Create the secret for object storage configuration.

 The following example uses the file name `objstore.yml`.
 The Thanos Store Gateway requires the key in the secret to be `objstore.yml`.
-If you use a different file name, make sure that the key in the secret is exactly `objstore.yml`.

 {{< clipboard >}}
 <div class="highlight">

 ```
 $ kubectl create namespace verrazzano-monitoring
-$ kubectl create secret generic -n verrazzano-monitoring objstore-config --from-file objstore.yml
+$ kubectl -n verrazzano-monitoring create secret generic objstore-config --from-file=objstore.yml=storage.yaml
 ```

 </div>
 {{< /clipboard >}}

-#### Step 3: Enable storage and Thanos Store Gateway
+### Step 3: Enable storage and Thanos Store Gateway

 The following example enables storage, creates the required secret, and enables Thanos Store Gateway.
 It also configures the Thanos Sidecar to write to object storage and the Store Gateway to read from object storage.